-By federal law, you are required to make Satisfactory Academic Progress (SAP) toward degree completion.
+By federal law, students are required to make Satisfactory Academic Progress (SAP) toward degree completion.
 Academic progress is reviewed at the end of each term for all students enrolled as undergraduate or graduate students at SOU.
-Below is an overview of the 3 standards used in the SOU SAP policy.
+The University has established a satisfactory academic progress policy that measures progress:

 Undergraduate students at Southern Oregon University must maintain the following minimum term and cumulative GPAs in accordance with the SOU catalog and as administered by the Registrar's Office.
 Students must maintain a 2.0 "term" and a 2.0 SOU "cumulative" GPA.

 Graduate students must maintain at least a 3.0 cumulative GPA.

 1.2 Pace of Completion Standard

 Students must complete at least 67% of all credits attempted.
 This is measured on a cumulative as well as per term basis.

 Attempted credits are defined as all classes for which a student is financially liable.
 Grades include passing grades (D- or better, or P), or an F, I, W, NC, E, M, WF or NP.
 Credits dropped after the end of the 2nd week of classes (the census date), for which they were funded for financial aid purposes are included as attempted credits as students are financially liable for these credits.

 GPA calculation is not impacted by transfer credits, but transferred credits are counted in Pace calculation and in Maximum Timeframe.
 Additionally, incompletes and withdrawals do not impact GPA, but do impact Pace calculation and Maximum Timeframe.